helm/charts/incubator/vault-operator/README.md

 ## Configuration

-The following table lists the configurable parameters of the etcd-operator chart and their default values.
+The following table lists the configurable parameters of the vault-operator chart and their default values.

 | Parameter                                         | Description                                                          | Default                                        |
 | ------------------------------------------------- | -------------------------------------------------------------------- | ---------------------------------------------- |